A House Divided (board game): History

 There have been four editions, the first and second published by GDW in 1981 and 1989, a third edition by Phalanx Games B.V in 2001, and a fourth edition in 2012, published by Mayfair Games.

 The changes between the first and second edition were few, notably, some rules were changed, some new optional rules were added, and also the map came as four puzzle-like pieces, instead of as one large, foldable map, as in the first edition.
-In addition, some piece designs wer altered and enlarged.
+In addition, some piece designs were altered and enlarged.

 The second edition was edited by Alan Emrich.
 At his website there is more about his thoughts on the game, as well as his "living" version of rules edition 3.1, which is based on changes he'd like to see.

 The third edition adopted a foldable cardboard plate as seen in other games, such as Axis & Allies, and also featured a brand new design for the pieces.
 The rules, however, remain virtually unchanged from the second edition.